webduinoio/webduino-bit-module-ir-recv/README.md

 # webduino-bit-module-ir-recv

-Module for Webduino:bit IR Recv.
+Module for IR receiver of Webduino:bit.

 ## Installation